fidalgodev/fidalgodev/README.md

           first job and moved to UK.
 I quickly improved my Javascript skills and transitioned to a Full Stack position.

-Currently I'm at Prolific as a Frontend Engineer.

 I always want to learn more and do more.
 I'm also a firm believer that we should never settle.
 I'm hard working, super curious, passionate, committed and a fast learner!